 Video samples were extracted from available data to test the various trained models.
-These included samples of Atlantic salmon smolts (Salmo salar) and European sprats (Sprattus sprattus) passing through a trawler, a mobile sea-bed rig looking at phosphorescent sea pens (Pennatula phosphorea), and a mobile sea-bed rig looking at Norwegian lobster (Nephrops norvegicus, termed Nephrops) burrows.
+These included samples of Atlantic salmon smolts (Salmo salar) and European sprats (Sprattus sprattus) passing through a camera box attached to a trawl net, a mobile sea-bed rig looking at phosphorescent sea pens (Pennatula phosphorea), and a mobile sea-bed rig looking at Norwegian lobster (Nephrops norvegicus, termed Nephrops) burrows.
 This demonstrated the capabilities of the models to handle a variety of inputs and test the different aspects of the pipeline.